-Traveling by train is an interesting way to experience the scenery and learn more about local lives.
-It can also help you to save some money as well!
+Traveling by train is an exciting way to experience the scenery and learn more about local lives.
+It can also help you to save some money as well.

 Pack luggage carefully

 Before traveling, you should pack your luggage neatly so you can carry and lift it easily.
 Sometimes the distance between the entrance and the train is quite far away, so it may be tiresome if you have heavy luggage.

 Don’t forget to buy a key for your luggage.

 If you’re going on a long journey on a train, buy sturdy straps to attach your bag to an elevated rack.
 This helps minimize the risk of baggage theft.

 Read more: How to avoid theft when traveling.